 Visit the Center for Steinbeck Studies

-The Center is open to the public on Mondays from 1 pm to 5 pm (except from 1:30 - 2:45 pm), Tuesdays 11 am to 5 pm, Wednesdays 12 pm - 3 pm (except from 1:30 - 2:45 pm), Thursdays 11 am - 5 pm and Fridays from 12 pm - 2 pm unless previously noted below.
+The Center is open to the public on Mondays from 11 am to 5 pm, Tuesdays 11 am to 5 pm, and Thursdays from 11 am to 5 pm.
 If you are interested in visiting outside of these hours, please email us at email@example.com to schedule an appointment with at least a two week notice which will be confirmed depending on staff availability.
-Additionally, regardless of vaccination status, masks are required when in the center.

 Please note that we are closed on the following days/holidays: